markgbeckett/zx81/husband_forth/README.md

 * The bottom border is generated, again using the NMI mechanism and allowing the Forth monitor code to make progress.

-As you can see, most of the Forth monitor code runs during the top- and bottom- border generation, though there is also some keyboard-scanning code hidden inside the VSync stage, as we will describe below.
+As you can see, most of the Forth monitor code runs during the top- and bottom- border generation, though there is also some keyboard-scanning and multitasking scheduling code hidden inside the VSync stage, as we will describe below.

 ### Border Generation